Abin-28/Side_Hustle_Project-MERN-Stack/server/README.md

 # Server (Express + MongoDB)

-This directory contains the Express API for the Hayroo MERN e‑commerce app.
+This directory contains the Express API for the AuroraMart MERN e‑commerce app.
 It exposes endpoints for authentication, categories, products with image uploads, orders, users, and checkout via Braintree.

 ## Features